 Some test drivers note that the 2013 Mitsubishi Outlander Sport offers a comfortable ride, strong brakes and accurate steering.
-However, those attributes aren’t enough to drown out their complaints about the Outlander Sport’s sluggish acceleration and noisy, underpowered engine.
+However, those attributes aren’t enough to overcome their complaints about the Outlander Sport’s sluggish acceleration and noisy engine.

 - "The Outlander Sport's lightness and smaller size could be expected to translate into a certain agility, but the Sport's suspension tuning is too soft to make handling entertaining and the 2.0-liter four-cylinder engine, borrowed from the Lancer compact car, lacks power, particularly when matched with the Sport's continuously variable transmission." -- Edmunds

 - "The engine is always heard, and it sounds somewhat coarse during full-throttle acceleration.
 The CVT doesn't help here as it can allow engine speed to race ahead of road speed." -- Consumer Guide (2012)

 - "On the open undulating roads surrounding Sonoma's Infineon Raceway, the Outlander Sport delivered a ride and handling compromise that's a near-perfect balance." -- Popular Mechanics (2011)

 - "We floored it as we attempted to pass other cars on the highway, which only resulted in moderate acceleration and a horrible straining sound from the engine compartment." -- CNET (2011)